 Under the "Photos" tab, each dog in foster care (Adoptable) has their own picture album with a more detailed write up on their history as we know it, the behaviours that we are seeing in foster care and the type of home we think would best suit them.

-We can also accept donations through our PayPal "Donate" tab on the FaceBook page.
-Unfortunately, we are not a registered charity so we cannot issue tax receipts.
-We do recognize all our supporters on our "Thank You" tab.
+We can now accept donations through the "Sponsor Me" button (visible when you click on an individual dog's Petfinder profile) as well as through our "Wish List" tab on the FaceBook page.
+Although we are a registered Not-for-Profit, we are not a registered charity so we cannot issue tax receipts but we will recognize all our supporters on our "Thank You" tab.

 Another way to support AB Herding Dog Rescue is through the shopping sites below.

 Our foster dogs wear ID tags donated by Dog Tag Art.

 Visit Dog Tag Art today to create your own custom pet tag for your dog or cat.

 Just by paying with gift cards you can transform your everyday spending into fundraising dollars for our organization.

 IMPORTANT: You must indicate "Alberta Herding Dog Rescue"

 in the message section of the check out process for the two sites above.

 With her connections in the world of stock dogs and agility (and other dog sports), Cindy has taken in, fostered and found homes for many dogs, primarily Border Collies and Border Collie crosses, over the last 10 years.
 Currently, all the Border Collies & some of the BC crosses are fostered under the umbrella of Border Collie Friends Rescue (www.bordercollie.ca).
 Other herding breeds, such as Australian Cattle Dogs, Kelpies, Belgian & German Shepherds (to list just a few), she fosters independently under Herding Dog Rescue.